rodrisenovilla/Senovilla-Ganzo2025/README.md

 6. SCENIC+_proccessing
 7. EvoParameters_calculation

-Data is stored in EGA (waiting for ID confirmation).
+Data is stored in ArrayExpress (waiting for ID confirmation).